The Playbook

 Algorithm positioning

-Consider the algorithm layer specifically.
-Most hosts assume Airbnb distributes listings fairly — that all properties in a market get roughly equal exposure, and the ones with better reviews rise naturally.
-This is not how it works.
-Airbnb's search algorithm creates a visibility hierarchy that most hosts cannot see.
-A listing at the bottom of that hierarchy can have excellent reviews, competitive pricing, and a beautiful property — and still generate a fraction of the bookings a similarly positioned listing earns simply because its search signals are weaker.
+Take the algorithm layer.
+Most hosts assume Airbnb distributes listings fairly — equal exposure, better reviews rise naturally.
+It doesn't work that way.
+A listing at the bottom of the visibility hierarchy can have excellent reviews, competitive pricing, and a beautiful property, and still generate a fraction of the bookings a similarly positioned listing earns — simply because its search signals are weaker.
+The hosts who address this systematically compound over time.
+The ones who assume a level playing field plateau, and blame their market rather than their positioning.
+Performance-based management is a bet on closing that gap — and Marketics only profits if it closes.
+That alignment is the point.

-Getting Started
+Getting started

 See what your property should be earning.

-Get My Free Revenue Audit →FAQ
+Get My Free Revenue Audit →

 What is performance-based Airbnb management?